Nursing (B.S.N.)

 Admission to the College of Nursing and successful completion of all prerequisites/corequisites identified for nursing courses.

-- Health Clearance - Students admitted to the College are required to have a valid clinical permit.
-The health clearance must indicate that the student is in good health, free from communicable disease, and able to engage in a rigorous professional program with extensive clinical experiences.
-Health requirements are specified on the clearance form; some must be repeated yearly.
-Verification of compliance must be supplied annually to CastleBranch Immunization Tracker prior to deadline.
-Throughout the program students must maintain a level of health consistent with meeting the objectives of the curriculum and practicing nursing safely.
-If a health problem occurs during a student’s educational program, the faculty member responsible for clinical practice will assess the student’s ability to continue in the program and will make recommendations for action to the Associate Dean for Academic and Clinical Affairs.
-The University and the College reserve the right to refuse or cancel a student’s admission or to restrict their activities in the College if the health status indicates such action is warranted for safeguarding the patient, the student, other students, or the University.
+- Health Clearance - Students admitted to the College must possess a valid clinical permit, and their health clearance must affirm that they are in good health, free from communicable diseases, and capable of participating in an intensive professional program with extensive clinical experiences, no exceptions.
+The clearance form outlines specific health requirements, some of which must be renewed annually.
+Annual compliance verification must be submitted to the CastleBranch Immunization Tracker before the deadline.
+Throughout the program, students are expected to maintain a level of health that aligns with the curriculum objectives and enables safe nursing practice.
+Suppose a health issue arises during a student’s educational program.
+In that case, the faculty member responsible for clinical practice will assess the student’s ability to continue clinical and make recommendations to the Associate Dean for Academic and Clinical Affairs.
+The University and the College reserve the right to refuse or cancel a student’s admission or restrict their activities if their health status warrants such action to safeguard the patient, the student, other students, or the University.
+The student must be mindful of due dates and ensure proper document uploads to the Castle Branch website.
+Failure to upload required documents correctly to clinical permit tracker will result in the student being unable to attend a clinical rotation.
+It will also lead to a reduction in the course grade associated with that clinical rotation.

 - Liability Insurance - The minimum amount of malpractice liability insurance acceptable is $1,000,000/$3,000,000 to cover each year of the student’s nursing studies.
-Students must purchase liability insurance (information provided by the Office of Student Affairs) and upload proof of purchase to Castlebranch by the stated deadline.
-Students may not participate in clinical courses without current liability insurance.
-Liability insurance is renewed annually. .
+Students must present a copy of their insurance policy from an approved insurer to the Office of Student Affairs by the stated deadline.
+This copy must show the amount of coverage, the expiration date, and the student’s name.
+Students may not participate in clinical courses without a copy of this policy on file in OSA.

-- Criminal Background and Drug Testing History - Students admitted to the College of Nursing are required to have a Criminal Background Investigation and a ten-panel drug test completed prior to beginning nursing courses.
-The urine drug screen must be completed by the WSU Campus Health Center.
-The Criminal Background Investigation is intended to discover if the applicant has had a felony conviction in the fifteen years prior to application, or a conviction of a misdemeanor involving abuse, neglect, assault, battery, or criminal sexual conduct in the ten years prior to application.
-Conviction of either the felony or certain types of misdemeanor violations, as outlined, prohibits the student from participation in clinical courses.
+- Criminal Background and Drug Testing History - Admission to the College of Nursing requires completion of a Criminal Background Investigation and a ten-panel drug test before starting nursing courses.
+The urine drug screen must be conducted at the WSU Campus Health Center.
+The Criminal Background Investigation aims to identify any felony conviction within the fifteen years preceding the application or a misdemeanor related to abuse, neglect, assault, battery, or criminal sexual conduct within the ten years preceding the application.
+A conviction for either a felony or certain specified misdemeanors disqualifies the student from participating in any clinical courses.

-- Alliance for Clinical Education (ACEMAPP) - All undergraduate students are required to participate in the Michigan Health Council ACEMAPP program for clinical education and placement.
-Health status reports, liability insurance, BLS (Basic Life Support), criminal background checks and drug screens are tracked though the ACE and provided to participating clinical institutions.
-As part of the ACE program, students complete mandatory HIPPA, OSHA and blood-borne pathogen training.
+- Alliance for Clinical Education (ACEMAPP) - All undergraduate students must take part in the Michigan Health Council ACEMAPP program for clinical education and placement.
+Health status reports, liability insurance, BLS (Basic Life Support) certification, criminal background checks, and drug screens are managed through the ACE and shared with participating clinical institutions.
+As part of the ACE program, students are required to complete mandatory training on HIPAA, OSHA, and blood-borne pathogens.

 Program Requirements